2 Cows explains in simple language the world's secrets no one ever tells us

 It's science fiction that requires intelligence.
 Actual science is 95% training - following formulas and repetition.
 So it's no surprise to find just as much religion and superstition among scientists as in any group.

-Most Americans, scientists and engineers included, believe 13 is an unlucky number.
+Most Americans, scientists and engineers included, believe the hand-me-down ignorance that 13 is an unlucky number.
 Multi-story buildings are built with the 13th floor labeled 14, evidence of the power of stupidity.

 Unlucky?
 Our country began with 13 colonies and had 13 signers of the Declaration of Independence, 13 stripes on our flag, and 13 letters in "E Pluribus Unum."
 The most powerful nation on earth was built on the number 13.
 It's especially absurd for African Americans to have triskaidekaphobia (fear of 13) since the 13th Amendment abolished slavery.